Benjamiiiin/rn-keyboard-avoider/README.md

 ## Limitations

-- On Android devices, the yOffset be reduced after the user starts typing.
+- On Android devices, the yOffset will be reduced after the user starts typing.
 This is due to the behaviour of the native `softwareKeyboardLayoutMode` property being set to `pan`.
 If you're really keen to keep the offset, it's possible to simply increase the padding of your text inputs.

 ## About